Find out about Corporation Tax (CT) Research and Development (R&D) tax relief, qualifying projects and costs, claiming and keeping records.

 - provide a summary of the costs incurred on the R&D and how the figures in the return were arrived at

-How you’ll get your R&D Relief or tax credit
+How you’ll get your R&D tax relief or tax credit

 If you’ve claimed a payment and HMRC opens a compliance check or enquiry into your return, they may agree to make interim payments.
-When the enquiry is concluded, they’ll pay the balance.
+When the enquiry is concluded the balance will be paid.

-R&D Relief only applies to revenue expenditure - generally, costs incurred in the day-to-day running of the business, as opposed to money spent on capital assets.
+R&D tax relief only applies to revenue expenditure - generally, costs incurred in the day-to-day running of the business, not to money spent on capital assets.
 So you can’t claim this relief on anything you spend on capital assets.
 But you may be able to claim relief for capital expenditure on R&D as a capital allowance known as ‘Research and Development Allowance’.

-But, if any R&D revenue expenditure is ‘capitalised’ in your company’s accounts, this may still qualify for R&D Relief.
+But if any R&D revenue expenditure is ‘capitalised’ in your company’s accounts, this may still qualify for R&D tax relief.

 You can read more about R&D Relief for capitalised expenditure in the Corporate Intangibles Research and Development Manual.

-There’s no specific record keeping requirement for R&D Relief claims.
-But the general Corporation Tax requirement to keep sufficient records to support the entries on your Company Tax Return still applies.
+There’s no specific record keeping requirement for R&D tax relief claims.
+But the general CT requirement to keep sufficient records to support the entries on your CT return still applies.

-HMRC doesn’t expect you to create new primary business records just for an R&D Relief claim.
-But you may need to maintain your business records in a different way, to allow you access the information you need easily.
+HMRC doesn’t expect you to create new primary business records just for an R&D tax relief claim.
+But you may need to maintain your business records in a different way, so you can access the information you need easily.

 Before you make your claim, you may want to involve your R&D staff in the process.
 This will help you identify qualifying activities and expenditure.

-HMRC may ask to see your company or organisation’s records when they make a compliance check into your Company Tax Return or R&D Relief claim made separately from a return.
+HMRC may ask to see your company or organisation’s records when they make a compliance check into your CT return or R&D tax relief claim made separately from a return.

 You can read more detailed guidance on keeping records for R&D claims in the Corporate Intangibles Research and Development Manual

-There are specialist HMRC units located throughout the UK who are able to assist you with your claim.
+There are specialist HMRC units able to help with your claim.
 These units are organised on a geographical basis, dealing with claims from companies and organisations whose main R&D base is within their postcode allocation.

-If you’ve any questions about R&D Relief, the appropriate specialist unit will be happy to help you.
-You can contact them before making a R&D Relief claim, or while you are putting together your claim.
+If you’ve any questions about R&D tax relief, contact the appropriate specialist unit.
+You can contact them before making a R&D tax relief claim, or while you are putting together your claim.

-In addition, HMRC has a free pre-recorded webinar that provides a basic overview and introduction to R&D tax credits and the Patent Box, and explains who is eligible to claim, how to make a claim and where to get further help and advice for your business.
+HMRC also has a free pre-recorded webinar giving a basic overview and introduction to R&D tax credits and the Patent Box, and explains who is eligible to claim, how to make a claim and where to get further help and advice for your business.